homermultitext/hmt-twiddle/docs/intro.md

-# Using `hmt-twiddle`
+---
+layout: page
+title: "Using hmt-twiddle"
+---

-## Introduction
+## Introduction and prerequisites

-`hmt-twiddle` sets up a Scala build environment to facilitate interactive work with HMT data sets in an sbt console.
-To use it, start a console (`sbt console`), and from the console prompt load the script `loadhmt.sc`, like this:
+The `hmt-twiddle` repository sets up a Scala build environment for interactive work with HMT data sets in an sbt console.
+You need both [Scala](https://www.scala-lang.org/) and the interactive build tool, [sbt](https://www.scala-sbt.org/), to use it.

-    :load loadhmt.sc
+You can load the HMT project code libraries and the data sets including in this repository by:

+1.  starting an sbt console (run `sbt console` from a terminal)
+2.  at the console prompt, enter `loadhmt.sc`
+3.

 This loads all the code libraries you need, and creates two data objects:

 1. `corpus` : the complete HMT Greek text corpus.
 2. `orca` : an alignment of all critical signs with Iliadic lines

 This guide illustrates a few ways you can work with these objects.